 especially around slaves and how they were treated.

-This book involves some serious topics especially around slaves and how they were treated but it doesn’t shy away from it.
-It deals with an instance of where Harriet was hit on the head and then discusses as to why that event was important for the decisions that she was about to make.
+This book involves some serious topics especially around slaves and how they were treated but it doesn't shy away from it.
+It deals with an instance of where Harriet was hit on the head and then discusses why that event was important for the decisions that she was about to make.

-A great point to look at in this book is that it doesn’t matter where you come from it only matters how hard you work for your dreams.
-I hear a lot of children nowadays saying they “can’t” be (insert a profession) because of their background and in most cases it’s just excuses – ones they seem to have picked up in a big way from many of their parents.
-This book demonstrates that by working hard and going after her dreams Harriet was able to achieve a lot in her lifetime for herself, her family, and even complete strangers.
+A great point to look at in this book is that it doesn't matter where you come from it only matters how hard you work for your dreams.
+I hear a lot of children nowadays saying they "can't" be (insert a profession) because of their background and in most cases, it's just excuses - ones they seem to have picked up in a big way from many of their parents.
+This book demonstrates that by working hard and going after her dreams Harriet was able to achieve a lot in her life for herself, her family, and even complete strangers.

 One other thing I really like about this series are the historical notes at the back of the book as well as a few recommended companions books - this makes planning for a unit of work so much easier!